JaleelKhwaja/Malloc_implementation/Problem Statement.md

 Parameter: MeMS Virtual address (that is created by MeMS)

 Returns: MeMS physical address mapped to the passed ptr (MeMS virtual address).

-### You will be graded upon:

-Documentation
-Viva/Demo
-Error handling
-Covering all the edge cases (like joining 2 adjacent hole nodes to make a new hole node) Correct mems_virtual_address corresponding to mems_physical_address.
-We will run various test cases (variants of the example file which we have shared) and each of them will have individual weightage.
-Successful compilation and correct output format.
-Use the data structures which have been described in the documentation.
-Any other implementation specific detail necessary for the assignment.